-The p16^{INK4a} protein is a cyclin-dependent kinase inhibitor which plays a major role in the regulation of the eukaryotic cell cycle.
+In eukaryotic cells, control of progression of the cell division cycle is effected by a complex pattern of controlled expression and post-translational modifications (e.g., phosphorylation) of cell-cycle regulating proteins.
+The p16^{INK4a} protein plays a major role in this mechanism of regulation of the eukaryotic cell cycle.
 It is part of the retinoblastoma protein (pRB)-mediated control of the G1-S-phase transition, and it triggers cell cycle arrest in the course of cellular differentiation processes.
-In terminally differentiated epithelial cells, p16^{INK4a} is expressed at levels typically not detectable by immunohistochemistry.
+In terminally differentiated epithelial cells, p16^{INK4a} expression is down-regulated to levels typically not detectable by immunohistochemistry.

-In various tumor entities, the p16^{INK4a} gene was found to be functionally inactivated by gene mutation or promoter hypermethylation.
-This inactivation of the p16^{INK4a} tumor suppressor gene has been shown to contribute to cell-cycle dysregulation and to loss of control of cell proliferation.
+In various tumor entities, the tumor suppressor gene p16^{INK4a} has been found to be functionally inactivated by gene mutation or promoter hypermethylation.
+In replication competent cervical epithelial cells however, where high risk type human papillomavirus (HR-HPV) oncoproteins have initiated the cellular transformation process, p16^{INK4a} has been shown to be highly up-regulated and thus strongly over-expressed.